Maria Island National Park

 Join us on this day of discovery rich in environmental and cultural history, the perfect island playground for an adventurous day out.

 Important Note: Maria Island is a special, beautiful and wild island National Park accessible by boat.
 There are no cars, shops, charging stations for devices etc. on the island.
 Facilities are limited.
 Please ensure you are able to carry everything you will need for the day.
 You will need a day pack to carry warm clothing as necessary.
 A jacket suitable for walking in light rain conditions.
 Equally, you will need adequate sun protection should it be a warm sunny day.
 Please ensure you have a large water bottle.
 You will have an opportunity to purchase lunch/sandwiches in the morning but we recommend you buy your snacks prior to the day if you prefer a wider choice or have special dietary requirements to consider.
-Please ensure you wear comfortable footwear for walking.
+Please wear comfortable footwear for walking, runners/sandshoes/hiking shoes will all suit.
 The walking on Maria Island is graded as easy walking.
 However, we are on the island for around 6 hours, with around 10 km’s of walking trails to explore.
-Please ensure your clothing and footwear is adequate for this type of activity in the great outdoors.
+Please wear and bring clothing and footwear suitable for this type of activity in the great outdoors.
 There is time to swim and relax should you choose to.

 Check out our Frequently Asked Questions here